python-control/python-control/doc/optimal.rst

   res = opt.solve_ocp(sys, timepts, X0, cost, constraints)

-The `sys` parameter should be an :class:`InputOutputSystem` and the `timepts` parameter should represent a time vector that gives the list of times at which the cost and constraints should be evaluated.
+The `sys` parameter should be an :class:`InputOutputSystem` and the `timepts` parameter should represent a time vector that gives the list of times at which the cost and constraints should be evaluated (the time points need not be uniformly spaced).

 The `cost` function has call signature ``cost(t, x, u)`` and should return the (incremental) cost at the given time, state, and input.
 It